tdsoperational/botrecon/README.md

 You can get tokens fairly easily, since they are hardcoded into the binary of the rat.

 > [!WARNING]
 > Joining those servers on your main account is **a BAD idea**.
-> Because the servers are against discords ToS, since they use discord as command and control.
+> The servers are against discords ToS, since they use discord as command and control.

 > [!TIP]
 > Tool is still in development, feel free to share bugs in the [issues tab](https://github.com/tdsoperational/botrecon/issues)
 > Ideas are also welcome, but it depends whether i implement them - discord bots cannot do **everything**

 ## Features
 - Dump messages from all channels or specific servers.
 - List recon info (server info, members, roles).
 - Send messages to servers.
 - List all members in a specified server.
 - Create a invite link for a specified server.
 - Grant admin to specified member.
 - Delete channels and ban members from servers.
 - Dump all files from servers.
 - Leave all servers the bot is in.

 Use !USAGE for commands ;)

 If you encounter them using a webhook to deliver stolen information, use [webhook.c](https://github.com/tdsoperational/botrecon/blob/main/webhook.c) to fully delete it.
 If you want to disable a bot, use [this](https://tdsmental.pythonanywhere.com)